waterloo-rocketry/daq/inflight_recording/README.md

 1. In the home folder of the Pi, run "mkdir autovid"
 1. `cd` into the autovid folder
 1. Clone this repository
-1. Run `sudo cp autovid.service /etc/systemd/system/`
-1. Run `sudo systemctl daemon-reload`
+1. Run `setup.sh` to configure the autovid service
-1. Run `sudo systemctl enable autovid.service`
-1. Run `sudo shutdown -h now` to turn the Pi off
+1. Run `sudo shutdown -h now` to turn the Pi off if you are done using the Pi.

 Done!
 Next time the Pi starts up, the camera will run and will stream its data over the network.